carlosniquini/Android-utilities/makesystemapp/readme.md

 ### 2º option
 - Connect your Android device to your PC.
-	- You can use adb over wifi by enable this option in you device and type in prompt
+	- You can use adb over wifi by enabling this option in you device and typing in prompt
 	```
 	adb connect [ip address]:5555
 	```